 Python generator

-The Python generator generates data using an IronPython script.
+The Python generator creates data using an IronPython script.
 In the Fill settings section, you can set up basic and custom settings.

 Custom settings